Pyotr Stolypin: Interior minister and prime minister

 Supported by the Peasants' Land Bank, credit cooperatives proliferated from 1908, and Russian industry was booming.
 Stolypin tried to improve the lives of urban laborers and worked towards increasing the power of local governments, but the zemstvos adopted an attitude hostile to the government.

 Leo Tolstoy was particularly indignant, writing to Stolypin: "Stop your horrible activity!
 Enough of looking up to Europe, it is high time Russia knew its own mind!"
 Tolstoy had argued similarly to Dostoyevsky, who was in favor of private ownership of land and wrote: "If you want to transform humanity for the better, to turn almost beasts into humans, give them land and you will reach your goal."

-In his nationalities policy, Stolypin attempted to improve the acrimonious relations between the Russian Orthodox majority and the Jewish population.
+In his handling of the “Jewish Question”, Stolypin set a fine example for his fellow statesmen, petitioning the Tsar to dissolve the Pale of Settlement, visiting synagogues and inviting Jewish musicians to his home to play for his family.

 In 1910, Stolypin's brother-in-law Sergey Sazonov became Minister of Foreign Affairs, replacing Count Alexander Izvolsky.
 Around 1910 the press started a campaign against Rasputin, accusing him of improper sexual relations.
 Stolypin wanted to ban Rasputin from the capital and threatened to prosecute him as a sectarian.
-Rasputin decamped to Jerusalem, returining to St. Petersburg only after Stolypin's death.
+Rasputin decamped to Jerusalem, returning to St. Petersburg only after Stolypin's death.

 On 14 June 1910, Stolypin's land reforms came before the Duma as a formal law, including a proposal to spread the zemstvo system to the southwestern provinces of Asian Russia.
 Though the law seemed likely to pass, Stolypin's political opponents narrowly defeated it.
 In March 1911 Stolypin resigned from the fractious and chaotic Duma after the failure of his land-reform bill.
 Tsar Nicholas II decided to look for a successor to Stolypin and considered Sergei Witte, Vladimir Kokovtsov and Alexei Khvostov.
 The Moscow Times has summarized his career: